TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/README.md

 # Statistic #

 Statistic is a library used to to collect  specified data from `PlainEntityHeader` in `PlainProcessData`.
 Usualy collecting data is executed on update entity (OnUpdate delegate), but can be used in deferent events.(OnCreated..).
-The counting method  collect data and distribute it into specified proces counters such are `Recipe counters`,`Error counter`,`Carrier counter`,`Rework counter`,`Hour counter`,`Shifts counter`...
+The counting method  collect data and distribute it into specified process counters such are `Recipe counters`,`Error counter`,`Carrier counter`,`Rework counter`,`Hour counter`,`Shifts counter`...